chrnolte/places-conus/docs/data/predictors.rst

 .. attribute:: n_bld_fp

-   Count of Microsoft building footprints on the parcel.
+   Count of building footprints on the parcel.

+   :Geoprocessing: Polygon intersections.

+.. attribute:: m2_bld_fp

+   Area of building footprints on the parcel (square meters)

-   :Geoprocessing: polygon intersections.
+   :Geoprocessing: Polygon intersections.

 .. attribute:: p_bld_fp

-   Percentage (0-100) of the area of the parcel that is covered by Microsoft building footprints.
+   Percentage (0-100) of the area of the parcel that is covered by footprints.

-   :Geoprocessing: polygon intersections.
+   :Geoprocessing: Polygon intersections.

 .. aluna:aluna:: p_bld_fp_*